The 7 Best Plant Humidifiers For Your Indoor Plants

 Plants evolved to adapt to their native environments.
 In areas where high humidity is the norm, many plants responded by reducing the amount of water that their leaves can hold.
 Just like how succulents adapted to hold a lot of water in their leaves, plants native to high humidity areas adapted to do the exact opposite.
 Some plants also don’t have robust root systems, so they can’t draw much water from the ground.

-Furthermore, epiphytes are plants that absorb all of the water they need from the surrounding environment, meaning that they require high humidity to survive.
+Furthermore, epiphytes are plants that absorb all of the water they need from the surrounding environment, meaning that they require high relative humidity to survive.

 Common Humidity Levels For Houseplants